abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

 ## Task 2: Set up Local Infrastructure

-In this task, you will set up the local infrastructure using DOTNET.
-You'll be working with three docker images: fabrikam-init, fabrikam-api, and fabrikam-web.
+In this task, you will set up the local infrastructure using .NET.
+You'll be working with three Docker images: fabrikam-init, fabrikam-api, and fabrikam-web.

 1. Open a **New Terminal** in the Visual Studio Code by selecting click on **menu (1)**, click on **Terminal (2)** and then on **New Terminal (3)**.